mchlcui/nwHacks-UBCgo/README.md

     cd UBCgo
     ```

-3. If Node modules are not already installed please enter into the terminal.
+3. If Node modules are not already installed please enter the following into the terminal.

     ```bash
     npm install